operating-systems concurrency

 // --- Remainder Section ---

-This approach ensures that only the process currently holding the “token” message can execute within its critical section, effectively creating a distributed lock.
+Only the process holding the token can execute in its critical section, creating a distributed lock.